 The centre features three levels with 3,200 seats.
 It is equipped with advanced projection and riggings, an orchestra pit, and acoustic systems for entertainers and performers.
 It also hosts international congress delegations.
 Curved seating in the convention hall has been designed to improve the view for the audience.

 The convention centre also features an additional 450-seat auditorium.
 Meeting rooms have been designed to host global conferences, and are located on the second floor.
 A total of 14 meeting rooms are conveniently accessible from the auditorium and the grand ballroom.

 The grand ballroom has been designed with different seating styles and varying capacities, including 2,590 theatre-style, 1,480 classroom-style and 1,390 banquet-style seats.
 Adjustable walls can create three or six individual meeting rooms in the ballroom by acting as dividers.

 A junior ballroom can be divided into two equal spaces to create 900 theatre-style and 640 classroom-style seats.
 An additional 600 delegates can also be accommodated in a banquet setting.

-RMJM / SSH were appointed as the main consultant, and worked on preparing a final design and construction documentation.
+RMJM / SSH was appointed as the main consultant and worked on preparing a final design and construction documentation.